seacode/gmacs/README.md

 Model specifcations are controlled through the `model.ctl` file.
 Information read from files is printed to a separate file called `echoinput.rep` allowing users to check and debug their input.
 For more information see the [Gmacs Wiki](https://github.com/seacode/gmacs/wiki).

 ## R Package for Gmacs
 An R package, called `gmr` is under development in support of Gmacs.
 The package provides functions for creating plots from Gmacs output files.
 A full pilot version is intended for release in September 2014, timed to coincide with the next stable release of Gmacs.
-Current development versions of the package can be downloaded from Github directly through R, see https://github.com/seacode/gmr for details.
+Current development versions of the package can be downloaded from Github directly through R, see https://github.com/seacode/gmr for more details.

 ## Simulation Mode
 A simulation-estimation procedure can be performed with Gmacs, by using the `gmacs -sim` flag.
 For example, try `gmacs -sim 123`, where 123 is a random number seed.